bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/00-plugins-change-everything.md

 # Plugins change everything

-Loaders let webpack understand and include files that aren't javascript.
+Loaders let webpack understand and include files that aren't JavaScript.
 Loaders work on modules.

 Plugins let webpack understand how modules relate to each other beyond them depending on each other.
-Well that and then practically anything else can be added to webpack through a plugin.
+Practically anything else can be added to webpack through a plugin.

-We're giong to look three well-used plugins.
+We're going to look four well-used plugins.

 - ExtractTextWebpackPlugin
 - HtmlWebpackPlugin